-High blood pressure, also known as hypertension in medical terminology, is often a silent condition that creates severe and dangerous conditions within the body.
+High blood pressure, also known as hypertension, is often a silent condition that creates severe and dangerous conditions within the body.
 Yet, while it is often asymptomatic, there are several signs that you may be experiencing high blood pressure.

 When high blood pressure shows symptoms, typically the condition has advanced to a life-threatening stage.
 One of the first and most common symptoms at that stage is a severe headache.
 It usually presents as pain in the back of the head, but the pain can be anywhere in the head.

 If you get frequent severe headaches, and they often cause feelings of lightheadedness, or confusion, or you feel sharp pulsing within your brain, this could be a sign of a sudden dangerous rise in your blood pressure, indicative of a hypertensive crisis.
 In these situations, you should immediately seek help, even if you have to go to an emergency room for treatment.

 Early intervention can prevent permanent damage in cases of heart attack or stroke during a hypertensive crisis.
 Don’t ignore headaches or the following…

 If you have a sudden nose bleed for no apparent reason, you should consider having your blood pressure checked right away.

 Doctors are unsure of how the two are connected, but patients presenting in the emergency department with epistaxis (nose bleed) have a higher than average likelihood of being hypertensive, and likewise those with nosebleeds who present with high blood pressure tend to have more difficult to control bleeding requiring more intervention to stanch the flow, such as packing and cauterization.

 Given the connection between the two, it’s better to be safe than sorry when it comes to experiencing unexplainable nose bleeding and have your blood pressure checked right away.

 Experiencing cravings?
 It might be due to high blood pressure…